macklinu/north-american-music/README.md

 # North American Music

 > A telematic piece involving the University of Michigan, University of Illinois and University of Virginia.
-To be performed on 2 April 2013.
+Performed on 2 April 2013 with special guest Elliot Sharp.

 ## About